Helping Secure the Future of Nuclear Power

 Some examples of current new unit projects include:

-- Engineering and design services for the four Barakah Nuclear Power Plant APR1400 advanced pressurized water reactor units owned by Emirates Nuclear Energy Corporation, currently under construction in the United Arab Emirates.
-Read More
+- Engineering and design services for the four Barakah Nuclear Power Plant APR1400 advanced pressurized water reactor units owned by Emirates Nuclear Energy Corporation, currently under construction in the United Arab Emirates (UAE).
+Read More on Our UAE Nuclear Program Support

 Leadership in Services to Operating Nuclear Units